 Let’s simplify this, take a simple SWOT analysis.
 Generally, when we think about regulation changes we think of them as a threat to our business.
 Complex regulations like the CRS regulations can become something that if we don’t get ahead of or adapt to, could result in us becoming liable or left behind.

-By using regulatory technology you can take a proactive approach to the OECD and IRS 2021 crypto regulations, both by putting in place cost-effective and time-efficient CRS validation and reporting processes and by providing your customers with a painless, seamless customer experience during their onboarding and tax documentation customer journey.
+By using regulatory technology you can take a proactive approach to the OECD and IRS crypto regulations, both by putting in place cost-effective and time-efficient CRS validation and reporting processes and by providing your customers with a painless, seamless customer experience during their onboarding and tax documentation customer journey.

-Using regulatory technology crypto business can turn this threat of the inevitable Crypto FATCA and CRS regulations into an opportunity to create a competitive advantage that puts you ahead of your competition from both a compliance and customer experience perspective.
+Using regulatory technology crypto businesses can turn this threat of the inevitable Crypto tax regulations into an opportunity to create a competitive advantage that puts you ahead of your competition from both a compliance and customer experience perspective.